kevinsogo/compgen/README.md

 *Note:* It would be great if the path containing `compgen` AND the location of the problem data you're working on doesn't have spaces and other special characters in it; I haven't tested if the scripts work if there are.

+*Note:* Some of the scripts below make use of some temp files, so running multiple instances simultaneously could cause some problems.
+Please don't run multiple scripts simultaneously.